turnkeylinux-apps/otrs/README.rst

 OTRS - Ticket Request System
 ============================

-`((OTRS)) Community Edition`_ is a Ticket Request System (also well known as trouble ticket system) with many features to manage customer telephone calls and e-mails.
+`((OTRS)) Community Edition`_ (Znuny_) is a Ticket Request System (also well known as trouble ticket system) with many features to manage customer telephone calls and e-mails.
 The system is built to allow your support, sales, pre-sales, billing, internal IT, helpdesk, etc. department to react quickly to inbound inquiries.

 Please note: as of TurnKey v17.0, OTRS upstream has now gone closed source, and the "Community Edition" appears unmaintained.
-So our OTRS appliance installs the `Znuny` fork of "((OTRS)) Community Edition".
+So our OTRS appliance installs the Znuny_ fork of "((OTRS)) Community Edition".
 As such, this appliance will be renamed to "Znuny" at some point in the future.

 This appliance includes all the standard features in `TurnKey Core`_,